-Doctors believe a variety of factors contribute to atopic eczema1 (also known as atopic dermatitis or AD), some environmental, some genetic.
+Doctors believe a variety of factors contribute to atopic dermatitis1 (the most common type of eczema), some environmental, some genetic.

-Other potential environmental triggers of AD include tobacco smoking, alcohol consumption, frequent bathing, pre-term birth, use of high pH soaps, low humidity in homes with forced indoor air, and exposure to domesticated furry pets, chemicals and dust mites.2
+Other potential environmental triggers of atopic dermatitis include tobacco smoking, alcohol consumption, frequent bathing, pre-term birth, use of high pH soaps, low humidity in homes with forced indoor air, and exposure to domesticated furry pets, chemicals and dust mites.2

-Now, a team of researchers in Denmark and the U.S. have found that the change from rural to urban living contributes to AD in another way: Reduced exposure to sunlight.2
+Now, a team of researchers in Denmark and the U.S. have found that the change from rural to urban living contributes to atopic dermattis in another way: Reduced exposure to sunlight.2

 How sunlight may help, not hurt

-By looking at studies from Australia, China, Denmark, France, Japan, Korea, Spain and the U.S., these researchers found that moderate sun exposure helps children develop a healthy immune system rather than the characteristic Th2-dominant (allergic) inflammation found in most patients with AD.2
+By looking at studies from Australia, China, Denmark, France, Japan, Korea, Spain and the U.S., these researchers found that moderate sun exposure helps children develop a healthy immune system rather than the characteristic Th2-dominant (allergic) inflammation found in most patients with atopic dermatitis.2

 Additional study findings:

-- Children born in the fall (a low-UVB season) were more likely to develop AD
+- Children born in the fall (a low-UVB season) were more likely to develop atopic dermatitis

-- Children born further from the equator were more likely to have AD than those born near the equator
+- Children born further from the equator were more likely to have atopic dermatitis than those born near the equator

-- Higher levels of sun exposure were associated with lower rates of AD
+- Higher levels of sun exposure were associated with lower rates of atopic dermatitis

-- Children whose parents put sunscreen on them and restrict their sun exposure show higher rates of AD
+- Children whose parents put sunscreen on them and restrict their sun exposure show higher rates of atopic dermatitis

-Collectively, these studies also revealed some explanations for why moderate sun exposure may help improve AD symptoms, including:
+Collectively, these studies also revealed some explanations for why moderate sun exposure may help improve atopic dermatitis symptoms, including:

 How much sun is enough sun?

-To use sun exposure as therapy for symptoms of AD, the researchers recommend going outside between 10 a.m. and 3 p.m. in late spring, summer and early fall.
+To use sun exposure as therapy for symptoms of atopic dermatitis, the researchers recommend going outside between 10 a.m. and 3 p.m. in late spring, summer, and early fall.
 That’s because UVB rays are strongest during that time.
-Little UVB reaches us in late fall, winter and early spring, so you’ll need regular light treatments at your doctor’s office or a home light box during those times of year.
+Little UVB reaches us in late fall, winter, and early spring, so you’ll need regular light treatments at your doctor’s office or a home light box during those times of the year.